 The Company is a UK registered investment company with a premium listing on the London Stock Exchange.
-Prior to 29 December 2015, the Group included the Company, LLP and Holdco.
-However, as disclosed in note 19 to the financial statements, on 30 April 2015, the structure of the Group was simplified and LLP transferred its equity interest of one ordinary share in Holdco to the Company.
-LLP was dissolved on 29 December 2015 and from this date the Group comprises the Company and Holdco.
+The Group comprises the Company and Holdco.

 Holdco invests in SPVs which hold the underlying wind farm assets.
 The Group employs Greencoat Capital LLP as its Investment Manager.

-Rhyl Flats

-Structure continued